pablo-abc/felte/packages/react/README.md

 Felte is an extensible form library originally built for Svelte but easily integrated with React using this package.
 Felte, on its most simple form, only requires you to set a `ref` to your form element to work.
 No custom `Field`or `Form` components are needed, making custom styles really easy to do.
 You can see it in action in this [CodeSandbox demo](https://codesandbox.io/s/felte-react-demo-q2xxw?file=/src/App.js)

-**STATUS**: Perfectly useable, although since we are still pre 1.0.0 there might be some breaking changes between minor versions.
-It's recommended to keep your versions pinned and check changelogs when upgrading a minor version.
-It should be compatible with every other extender except the one's specifically made for a framework.

 ## Features

 - Single action to make your form reactive.